Aresrea/Zen-Arc-Sidebery/README.md

 ### Please make sure that you inatall in the order given by the instructions below.
 ## Installation
 1. open about:profiles and create a new profile.
 DO NOT OPEN IT.
-2. download Zen-Arc-Sidebery.zip and unzip it.
+2. download Zen-Arc-Sidebery.zip from releases and unzip it.
 3. move all the files in the folder into the profile folder.
 4. restart zen.
 ## Thanks